-Pardo alla carriera for Fredi M. Murer
+Pardo alla carriera 2019 to Fredi M. Murer

 Twenty films, in a career stretching back over almost 60 years: a major filmography in step with – and often anticipating – periods of renewal in Swiss cinema.
 Since he first went into filmmaking, in Zurich in the 1960s, Fredi M. Murer has continued to be a modest, remarkable and committed personality, aloof from the bright lights of the entertainment world and impervious to the dictates of the box office.

 His early work consisted of anti-conventional and anarchic film portraits, through which he discovered film not as a medium but as the very necessity of expression.
 Then he made Wir Bergler in den Bergen sind eigentlich nicht schuld, dass wir da sind (1974), a film that broke with the classic documentary codes and swept aside the commonplaces borrowed from pre-war Swiss cinema,that depicted mountains and pastoral life in their ontological certainties.

 Zones (1979) was Murer’s first venture into fiction, for him an expedient to take an X-ray of reality using an immersive technique in which life is a film and the filmmaker an image.
 That same iconographical perspective is inherent in Alpine Fire (1985), a masterpiece in which his ethnographical gaze relentlessly evokes the unspeakable, as in a Greek tragedy.
 The film is a kind of synthesis of Murer’s own output and the recurrent themes of Swiss cinema: the conflict between father and son, the turmoil of adolescence, escape, realization of identity, the evocation of an archaic lifestyle.